-I took my car to a car wash because it had been way too long (if you know what I mean) and it was looking like dirt on wheels.
-After the wash there was still a big stain that wouldn’t come off no matter what, so I asked the owner of the car wash what could be done about it.
-He said that it was a water stain and that it would cost at least $60 to remove.
+I took my car to a car wash because it had been way too long (if you know what I mean) and my car was looking like dirt on wheels.
+After the wash there was still a big stain that didn’t come off, so I asked the owner of the car wash what could be done about it.
+He said that it was a water stain and that it would cost at least $60 to remove it.
 I told him that I didn’t have $60 for this and maybe it would come off if I kept scrubbing it.
 He said that I could damage the paint by scrubbing and that I should try to use some white vinegar.

 Anyway, the guy was really nice.
 As we were talking, he noticed that I had a license plate holder with my university name on it.
 He asked me about what I did for work and I told him that I was a part-time professor at FRRU*.
 He then began telling me about his daughter and how she was actually a student at FRRU and that she was currently studying abroad in France under the direction of world-renowned filmmakers.
 I told him that she was lucky and that I wished I had gone abroad when I was her age.

 He then began talking about careers and asking my opinion about which direction his children should go.
 I told him to encourage his children to do anything except getting Ph.D.’s and becoming college professors (jokingly but really).
 Anyway, he was surprised and he asked why, so I told him that 76% of all faculty were adjuncts and that we didn’t get paid much, had no benefits, had terrible working conditions and no hope for things improving.